RIOT-OS/RIOT/examples/gnrc_border_router/README.md

 # gnrc_border_router using automatic configuration
-This setup uses a single serial interface, ethos (Ethernet Over Serial) and UHCP (micro Host Configuration Protocol).
+This setup uses a single serial interface, ethos (Ethernet Over Serial) and UHCP (micro Host Configuration Protocol) (using DHCPv6 alternatively is also possible).
 Ethos multiplexes serial data to separate ethernet packets from shell commands.
 UHCP is in charge of configuring the wireless interface prefix and routes on the BR.